idris-adigun/dynamic-cli-builder/README.md

 #### Logging

-logging is set to false by default, to enable logging add _--log True_ to your command
+logging is set to false by default, to enable logging add _-log_ to your command just after the file name

 ```
 python3 main.py say_hello -log --name world --age 99